izazw/learning-log/README.md

 ### Thoughts ###

-As I practice pair programming with a new colleague recently, I feel that is more than ever to remember, that it's okay to not know the answer.
-It's okay to make mistakes.
-And it's so good to have an extra pair of eyes to debug the code (and it makes it so much more time-efficient.
+As I practice pair programming with a new colleague recently, I feel again that's so good to have an extra pair of eyes to debug the code (and it makes it so much more time-efficient).
 You know, I used to think that programming was all about doing your thing solo, like a one-person show.
 But the more I dive into it, the more I realize that it's actually a team sport.
 It's pretty cool how it's all about teamwork in the end!

 ### Links to work/resources ###
 [More about at()](https://www.freecodecamp.org/news/javascript-at-method/)